Sancky History, Family Crest & Coats of Arms

 Early History of the Sancky family

-Another 208 words (15 lines of text) covering the years 119 and 1190 are included under the topic Early Sancky History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sancky research.
+Another 87 words (6 lines of text) covering the years 119 and 1190 are included under the topic Early Sancky History in all our PDF Extended History products and printed products wherever possible.

 Sancky Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Sancky family name include Sankey, Sanky and others.

 Early Notables of the Sancky family (pre 1700)